Three lanes. One engagement model. No surprises on the invoice.

 When to call us

 You are about to make a multi-year cloud commitment and the internal numbers do not agree.
 Your incumbent hosting provider will not share invoices.
 A board paper is due in three weeks.
-You are a SaaS vendor pricing a multi-installation deal and need to know what to charge before you quote it.
+You are a SaaS vendor pricing a multi-installation deal.
 Your CSP renewal is up and the partner-margin question has nobody to defend it.

 What we deliver

-Typical deliverables include a four-category cost taxonomy (fixed overhead, competence, variable, per-server), multi-scenario reserved-instance and CSP-margin modelling, a triangulated baseline against incumbent spend, sensitivity analysis on staffing posture, and a working cost-model spreadsheet you keep.
+Typical deliverables: four-category cost taxonomy (fixed overhead, competence, variable, per-server), multi-scenario reserved-instance and CSP-margin modelling, triangulated baseline against incumbent spend, sensitivity analysis on staffing posture, working cost-model spreadsheet you keep.

 What we do not deliver